Backpacking is a popular pursuit because it’s a great way to relax, switch off and immerse yourself in all of nature’s glory.

 When backpacking during pregnancy, be prepared to update your equipment based on your changing needs, choose the most suitable trail, pack comfortable sleeping gear, and make sure you take in enough food and drink during your trip.

-By following the advice above you should find that backpacking while pregnant is not only a lot of fun and a great way relax, but can also be a fantastic way to spend some quality time with your partner before your little one is born.
+By following the advice above you should find that backpacking while expecting is not only a lot of fun and a great way relax, but can also be a fantastic way to spend some quality time with your partner before your little one is born.